Choosing a French Bulldog: Suitability for Different Owners

 • Exercise and Mental Stimulation: Before leaving your Frenchie alone, ensure they have had sufficient exercise and mental stimulation.
 A tired dog is less likely to become anxious or bored during your absence.

-• Potty Breaks: If you plan to leave your French Bulldog alone for more than a few hours, arrange for a pet sitter, dog walker, or neighbor to provide them with a bathroom break and some companionship.
+• Potty Breaks: If you plan to leave your French Bulldog alone for more than a few hours, arrange for a pet sitter, dog walker, or neighbour to provide them with a bathroom break and some companionship.

 • Crate Training: Some French Bulldogs may feel more secure when left in a crate when alone.
 Crate training can help prevent destructive behaviour and anxiety.
 Ensure the crate is comfortable and never use it as a form of punishment.